ArnoldEsquivel/next-front/README.md

 - The Search page provides users with access to the complete list of movies.
 - Users can filter the movie list by entering a movie title in the search bar.

-#### Movie Details Page
+#### Movie Details Component
-- Clicking on the description of any movie on either the Home or Search page leads users to the Movie Details page.
+- Clicking on the description of any movie on either the Home or Search page leads users to the Movie Details component.
 - Here, users can view detailed information about the selected movie, including its title, release date, and overview.

 ## Note